+Dan Buonaiuto; Understanding the effects of temperature and light in ecological experiments; the delicate balance between complexity and inference

 Dr. Dan Buonaiuto--- currently a postdoc in the Department of Environmental Conservation at The University of Massachusetts-Amherst, USA--- discusses his recent Commentary “Experimental designs for testing the interactive effects of temperature and light in ecology: the problem of periodicity”.

 About the Paper:

-Experiments in growth chambers are powerful tools for assessing organisms’ responses to contemporary environmental variation or predicted environmental change.
-These experiments are supposed to be simplifications of ecological systems that allow researchers to isolate the effects of specific environmental variables on patterns or processes of interest.
-However, when surveying the literature to prepare for my own growth chamber experiments on the influence environmental cues on the timing of spring flowering and leafout (phenology) in trees and shrubs during my PhD, I quickly learned these experiments are anything but simple.
+Experiments in growth chambers are powerful tools for assessing organisms’ responses to the environment.
+They can critically allow researchers to isolate the effects of environmental variables that usually co-vary in the field; to figure out---for example--- the relative influence of warming temperatures and increasing daylength on spring growth.
+To do this, these experiments aim to simplify the environment in useful ways.
+However, when surveying the literature to prepare for my own growth chamber experiments during my PhD, I quickly learned these experiments are anything but simple.

-Researchers using growth chambers must walk a fine line between simplifying the environment enough to make clear inference about the mechanisms driving observed responses, while maintaining enough complexity in their experiment so that it can roughly match the environment that their study organisms would face in nature.
+Researchers must walk a fine line when designing these experiments.
+They at once need to simplify the environment enough to make clear inference about the mechanisms driving observed responses and maintain enough complexity in their experiment so that it can roughly match the environment that their study organisms would face in nature.

-One common way to do this in phenology studies is to allow temperatures to fluctuate over the course of a 24-hour day so that plants experience cooler temperatures at night than in the day---just as they would in nature.
-However, we realized that if researchers are interested in the effect of daylength as an environmental cue (which many phenologists are), these background changes in daily temperature, or thermoperiod, can overshadow---or at least complicate---our ability to estimate of the true effect of day length treatments.
+For my PhD experiment, I was interested in shifts in phenology of trees and shrubs due to temperature and photoperiod.
+I prepared to do what my lab – and many others---have done previously; to allow temperatures to fluctuate over the course of a 24-hour day so that plants experience cooler temperatures at night than in the day---just as they would in nature.
+However, I realized varying temperature and photoperiod in this way that mimicked nature meant would violate a cardinal sin of experimental design by unintentionally covarying predictors that we meant to isolate.
+I worried these background changes in daily temperature, or thermoperiod, can overshadow---or at least complicate---our ability to estimate of the true effect of day length treatments, and set out to describe the scope of this issue, and thus, this paper was born.

-But there is good news--- there are several paths that researchers who are interested in the effects of daylength and temperature on ecological processes can take to deal with these issues that range from simple statistical corrections to more elaborate experimental arrays.
+But there is good news--- there are several paths that researchers who are interested in the effects of daylength and temperature on ecological processes can take to deal with these issues.
+They range from simple statistical corrections to more elaborate experimental arrays.
 We present some of them in the paper, but I would also love to hear other creative solutions that any readers have implemented in their own work.

 About the research: